-1. Type, cost, and amount of contract
+1. Type, cost and amount of contract

-TriMet is planning to utilize a request for proposal process to select a construction manager/general contractor ("CM/CG") to assist during final design development and construct the Project.
-TriMet estimates that the order of magnitude of the project is approximately \$11,000,000.
+TriMet is planning to utilize a request for proposal process to select a pool of contractors to provide construction manager/general contractor ("CM/CG") services for TriMet Guideways projects.
+TriMet estimates that the order of magnitude of the program (consisting of all projects) is approximately \$75,000,000 over five years, dependent on project approvals and budgets.

-2. How many persons are available to bid?
+2. How many persons are available to bid

 TriMet believes there is a sufficient market for this type of project, and will take steps to ensure maximum competition and fair opportunity for the Project.
-These steps will include advertisements in the Daily Journal of Commerce and TriMet's internet procurement system, Ebid, as well as scheduling a pre-proposal conference and appointing of an unbiased evaluation committee.
+These steps will include advertisement in the Daily Journal of Commerce and TriMet's internet procurement system, Ebid, as well as scheduling a pre-proposal conference and appointing of an unbiased evaluation committee.